 If your paintings aren't covered in glass, you need to take some extra precautions to protect them:

-- You can pack multiple items in a single box if space permits; just make sure there's plenty of cushioning in between the items.
+You can pack multiple items in a single box if space permits; just make sure there's plenty of cushioning in between the items.

 Then, fill up about one-third of the box with packing peanuts and place the item inside the box upright, securing the item with more peanuts.
 Once the piece is secure, tape the box shut.
-Of course, be sure to write the word "Fragile" on the box.
+Of course, be sure to label the box as:

-Shipping artwork and antiques
+Shipping Artwork and Antiques

 Shipping packages internationally is different than shipping domestically.
 If you are transporting artwork overseas, you will want to research the country you are shipping it to so you are sure to follow all the international shipping regulations and prohibitions.

-A fine art handling company can also assist you with packaging, storage and installation.
+A fine art handling company can also assist you with packaging, storage, and installation.
 After your artwork is packaged and shipped, you must trust in the hands that are treating it, and remember, you have it insured in the case that those hands are a little shaky.